Abel-Jr/Website_SQLite/README.md

   - Via this site, user can generate an invoice, also write feedback for example

- I used SQLite because I wanted all actions to be available with a portable database and not just used as a local host.
+ I used SQLite because I wanted all actions to be available with a portable database and not just used as local host.